Our contribution to dealing

 Older people are adapting their homes to be smart – the market is already worth €15.5 billion

-Over the last 10 years the AAL Programme has focused on three main objectives in order to contribute towards addressing the challenges and seizing the opportunities of an ageing population.
+Over the last 10 years the AAL Programme has focused and delivered on three main objectives in order to contribute towards addressing the challenges and seizing the opportunities of an ageing population.
 Out of 150 projects funded by the AAL 1 Programme between 2008 and 2013, 19 projects have already introduced solutions into the market.
 This corresponds to a ratio of roughly 1 in 10 AAL projects reaching market maturity.

-Contribute towards more sustainable health and care systems
+AAL supports national/regional health and care systems

 Another important achievement of the AAL Programme has been the nurturing of a thriving community of innovators, all working together in the field of active and healthy ageing alongside care organisations, local authorities and, of course, families and older people themselves.